General Information & Funding

 The Keep Your Home California programs address first lien mortgages only.
 There are options for homeowners who are seeking help with their junior liens / second mortgages.
 One such option is the Home Affordable Second Lien Modification Program (2MP) which is part of the federal government’s Making Home Affordable program (http://www.makinghomeaffordable.gov/programs/second-mortgage-help/Pages/default.aspx).
 Another option is made available through Community Housing Works, a nonprofit counseling agency participating in our Local Innovation Fund (http://chworks.org/chw-lending-home/community-2nd-mortgage-principle-reduction-program).

 The Keep Your Home California web site is updated frequently.
-You can also register for e-news announcements by visiting the web site and clicking on “email updates” or you can follow us on Twitter or Facebook.
+You can also register for e-news announcements and receive our newsletter by visiting the web site and clicking on the “envelope” icon on the homepage, or you can follow us on Twitter or Facebook.
 If you would prefer to call, the Keep Your Home California direct line is 888.954.KEEP(5337).